ccle/moodle-docker/README.md

 ## How to set it up

-Fortunately for you, you're living in the golden age of setting up local CCLE dev environments.
-This should be a piece of cake (if the code holds up).

 ### Download and set up environment

 Note: If you already have the CCLE codebase set up, you can skip step 2 and clone moodle-docker wherever you want.